Aravind-Jalda/interview-prep/Docker/docker-q&a.md

 ---

 ## 1. What is Docker?
-Docker is a containerization platform used to package applications and their dependencies into containers. containers Containers ensure the application runs the same in any environment.
+Docker is a containerization platform used to package applications and their dependencies into containers.
+Containers ensure the application runs the same in any environment.

 ---

 ## 2. What is a container?
-A container is a lightweight, isolated environment where an application runs...
+A container is a lightweight, isolated environment where an application runs.
 It shares the host OS kernel but runs independently.

 ---